Naira Hovakimyan: Education

 Naira Hovakimyan received her MS degree in Theoretical Mechanics and Applied Mathematics in 1988 from Yerevan State University in Armenia.
 She got her Ph.D. in Physics and Mathematics in 1992, in Moscow, from the Institute of Applied Mathematics of Russian Academy of Sciences, majoring in optimal control and differential games.

 Academic life

 Before joining the faculty of the University of Illinois at Urbana–Champaign in 2008, Naira Hovakimyan has spent time as a research scientist at Stuttgart University in Germany, at INRIA in France, at Georgia Institute of Technology, and she was on faculty of Aerospace and Ocean engineering of Virginia Tech during 2003–2008.
 She is currently W. Grafton and Lillian B. Wilkins Professor of Mechanical Science and Engineering at UIUC.
 In 2015, she was named as inaugural director for Intelligent Robotics Laboratory of CSL at UIUC.
 Currently she is the director of AVIATE Center at UIUC, funded through a NASA University Leadership Initiative.
-She has co-authored two books, ten book chapters, eleven patents, and more than 500 journal and conference papers.
+She has co-authored two books, ten book chapters, thirteen patents, and more than 500 journal and conference papers.